simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 ###Set the Node 2 JMX port ```JMX_PORT="7399"```###

-Search for 7199 and change it to 7399, and set the JMX hostname:
+Search for 7199 and change it to 7399, and set the JMX hostname to the IP alias for this instance:

 ```
 sudo vi /etc/dse-node2/cassandra/cassandra-env.sh
+JMX_PORT="7399"
+JVM_OPTS="$JVM_OPTS -Djava.rmi.server.hostname=127.0.0.3"
 ```

 ###Start The Node 2 Service###